techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 - [Country or region specific articles](../manage-phone-numbers.md).

 > [!NOTE]
-> If you have more than 999 phone numbers that you need to transfer to Teams in one port request, do not use the port wizard.
+> If you have more than 999 phone numbers that you need to transfer to Teams in one port request, don't use the port wizard.
 Navigate to the [Phone Number Service Center portal](https://pstnsd.powerappsportals.com/create-ticket/) and create/submit a new "Port in" case with the [Telephone Number Services (TNS) - Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md).

 Microsoft's Telephone Number Service Center completes ports orders only on United States business days and not on public holidays or weekends.